leethomason/OpenSaber/readme.md

 Technically speaking, to organize you electrical thoughts, a saber is a *very* fancy flashlight.

+NOTE: This is the v1 architecture. v2 loses the audio chip and adds an SD card.

 ![Image of Saber](img/Schematic.png)

 In roughly front to back order, an V2 saber is: